-- Up to 30 hours can be excluded from GPA, but those grades will remain on the student’s transcript.
+- Up to 30 hours can be excluded from GPA, but those grades will remain on your transcript.

-- For courses to be eligible for Academic Renewal, the student must not be enrolled at CCD for two calendar years.
+- For courses to be eligible for academic renewal, you must not be enrolled at CCD for two calendar years.

-- The student must then be enrolled and have completed at least six semester credit hours with a minimum 2.0 GPA since returning to CCD.
-For Reverse Transfer Degree only, the student may fulfill this requirement by demonstrating enrollment in at least 6 credit hours with a 2.0 term GPA during the last semester of attendance at the four year institution.
+- You must then be enrolled and have completed at least six semester credit hours with a minimum 2.0 GPA since returning to CCD.
+For reverse transfer degree only, you may fulfill this requirement by demonstrating enrollment in at least 6 credit hours with a 2.0 term GPA during the last semester of attendance at the four-year institution.

 - Only grades of D and F are eligible for academic renewal and exclusion from GPA calculation.

-A student concerned about a poor academic record is encouraged to meet with an Academic Advisor to discuss other academic progress options and strategies for academic success.
+You are encouraged to meet with an academic advisor if you are concerned about a poor academic record to discuss other academic progress options and strategies for academic success.

-The Academic Renewal Policy is only applicable to CCD.
-Other institutions receiving a CCD transcript for transfer are not bound by CCD's policy and may choose to calculate the student’s transfer GPA to include all grades, even those excluded by CCD under this policy.
+The academic renewal policy is only applicable to CCD.
+Other institutions receiving a CCD transcript for transfer are not bound by CCD's policy and may choose to calculate your transfer GPA to include all grades, even those excluded by CCD under this policy.

-Students applying for Academic Renewal are responsible for investigating the potential impact of Academic Renewal on transfer admission, financial aid, veteran's benefits, and other agencies and organizations.
+While applying for academic renewal, you are responsible for investigating the potential impact of academic renewal on transfer admission, financial aid, veteran's benefits and other agencies and organizations.